obihughes/omega-planner/docs/planner.md

 ### Calendar Views (under Daily Planner)
 The Monthly and Yearly calendar views are accessible from the main navigation under `Daily Planner`:
 - Scheduling View: the planner's own monthly mode
-- Monthly Calendar View: the full calendar page's monthly mode; includes a compact grid and an Events/Periods list under the calendar for the selected month
+- Monthly Calendar View: the full calendar page's monthly mode; includes a compact grid and an Events/Periods list under the calendar for the selected month.
+In the grid, hover an event to reveal a delete icon for quick removal.
+Deletions prompt for confirmation.
 - Yearly Calendar: the full calendar page's yearly mode

 Note: The in-page monthly/yearly/timeline toggle in `app/calendar/page.tsx` has been removed.
 Use the main sidebar navigation to switch views.